Edited by: Keri Stooksbury

 Hot Tip: Looking for great gear recommendations?
 Check out the Family Friendly section of our travel product reviews page.

-You’ll be shocked when you see how many places will give you a child discount when you’re traveling.
+You’ll be shocked when you realize how many places offer discounts for children.

 Ask for discounts on: